VGP/vgp-assembly/ScaffoldingWorkflow.md

 DNAnexus Apps:
 * DNAnexus to VGP S3 Exporter [https://platform.dnanexus.com/app/dx_to_vgp_s3_file_transfer]

+### Future Work

+Proposed streamlined workflow:
+1. Single workflow runs Falcon + Falcon Unzip + Purge Haplotigs Step 1
+2. Second Workflow runs Purge Haplotigs through Freebayes Polish

+Some choices would be removed from the workflow:
+* Bionano hybrid scaffolding will always be 1 enzyme (DLE)
+* Minimap2 will be used for Arrow polishing for all asssemblies

 ### Notes

 Apps are available to `org-vgp` members on DNAnexus.
 Please contact VGP administrators to be added.